 During the 8th grade, students will explore the following concepts and skills:

-- Scientific Investigations: Students will engage in engineering investigations that help students ask questions and define problems, modeling explanations, planning and carrying out investigations, analyze and interpret data, construct explanations and solutions from data, and communicating information
+Scientific Investigations: Students will engage in engineering and scientific processes that allow them to ask questions and define problems, construct and interpret models, plan and carry out investigations, analyze and interpret data and effectively communicate.

 - Forces and Motion: Designing investigations related to force and motion, Newton’s Laws, gravitational forces, electronic and magnetic forces, forces and everyday life.